2021 Research Grants

 The number of grants awarded in 2021 will depend on the quality of the applications and the funds requested.
 The AMRF will be highly selective in the research it supports.
 Any proposal to the Foundation for research funding will need to be contestable and show evidence of scientific merit within the national context.

-The AMRF will specifically focus on the support of the next generation of melanoma researchers in Australia by providing research grants to post-graduate students and early career researchers.
+The AMRF will specifically support the next generation of melanoma researchers in Australia by providing research grants to post-graduate students and early career researchers.

 Support for post-graduate student

 Supporting high quality research